 Judge halts shutdown of last Kentucky abortion clinic

+A federal judge has halted the impending shutdown of the only clinic in Kentucky that performs abortions.
 U.S. District Judge Greg Stivers issued a restraining order Friday that prevents Kentucky officials from revoking the license of the EMW Women's Surgical Center in Louisville.
-The state has told the center it is out of compliance with state laws related to its agreements with a local hospital and ambulance service.

 Add your comments below